-Level Description of staff group Appropriate training Level 1 All staff working in settings who may be in Single agency basic infrequent contact with children, young awareness training delivered people and/or parents and carers who may within own organisation as become aware of possible abuse or neglect. face to face training or e- learning.
-Level 2 All staff who work directly and on a regular Up to and including basis with children or young people and where Foundation level multi- their role requires them to understand the agency training. multi-agency context of child protection work.
+Level Description of staff group Appropriate training Level 1 All staff working in settings who may be in infrequent contact with children, young people and/or parents and carers who may become aware of possible abuse or neglect.
+Single agency basic awareness training delivered within own organisation as face to face training or e- learning.
+Level 2 All staff who work directly and on a regular basis with children or young people and where their role requires them to understand the multi-agency context of child protection work.
 Or staff who work with adults who have parent / carer responsibilities.
-Level 3 Practitioners and managers with a specific Up to and including safeguarding role: Designated Safeguarding Advanced level multi-agency Leads, operational managers with child training. protection responsibilities in assessing, planning, intervening and evaluation of the needs of a child or young person.
+Up to and including Foundation level multi- agency training.
+Level 3 Practitioners and managers with a specific safeguarding role: Designated Safeguarding Leads, operational managers with child protection responsibilities in assessing, planning, intervening and evaluation of the needs of a child or young person.
+Up to and including Advanced level multi-agency training.